yenyang/Anarchy/Anarchy/LongDescription.md

 * Set relative Elevation with Object tool and line tool for props, trees, and plants.
 (Options to disable and automatically reset elevation) Keybinds are Configurable .
 Defaults: up arrow -> elevation up, down arrow -> elevation down, shift + r -> reset elevation to 0, shift + e -> change elevation step.
 * Elevation lock to prevent game systems from changing position of props, trees, plants, and decals.
 You can still change position with mods.
 * Anarchy and Elevation lock can be added or removed after placement via the selected info panel.
+* In Game panel for controlling which error checks are never disabled, disabled with Anarchy, or always disabled.

 Currently it applies to these tools:
 * Object Tool (Option to automatically disable Anarchy toggle while brushing objects. and Set relative elevation while plopping single item or brushing.)